johnston9/shot-caller-production/README.md

 The business goals are to establish the app as a professional film production software platform, to create an online presence and establish it as a brand.
 Its primary purpose is to entice new customer to register and purchase products and secure regular returning customers.
 It aims initially to catch the user's attention by making an immediate impact on them as to the nature of the software and create curiosity with the user to encourage them to explore the software's features.
 It aims to build trust and ultimately inspire them to create an account and purchase products.
 It aspires to build a customer base.

 For the user, the initial goal of the site is to find out about the software and register an account easily.
-Then to create projects by purchasing them.
-For the registered user the goal is to access their Account page and view and purchase products.

 The Home page contains a brief overview of the software's abilities by section, i.e. the different aspects of film production that it facilitates.
-Each section when clicked on opens a page detailing and explaining that section with images.
+Each section when clicked on opens a page detailing and explaining that section with images.<br>
+For the registered user the goal is to access their Account page to create projects easily by purchasing them and view their purchase products.
+For the user who has purchased the seperate "Budgeting Software" the goal is for them to understand how to use it as quickly as possible and to make using it a clear productive process.

 ### Strategy Plane